-The standard magnetic pickup coil (shown in figure 1) houses one to two permanent magnets or magnet protrusions per string, usually made of AlNiCo or NdFeB (Neodymium).
-They are set under a portion of the guitar string, often near the neck or the bridge.
-Electrical guitar strings consist of iron or nickel alloys, allowing the portion of the string above the magnet to become magnetized.
+The standard magnetic pickup coil (shown in figure 1) houses one to two permanent magnets or magnet protrusions per string, usually made of AlNiCo or NdFeB (Neodynium).
+The magnet(s) are set under a portion of the guitar string.
+Electrical guitar strings consist of iron or nickel alloys, allowing a portion of the string above the magnet to become magnetized.